Earl Sweatshirt: 2009–2011: Earl and hiatus in Samoa

 In 2009, Tyler, the Creator discovered Kgositsile via his MySpace account after he reached out to Tyler to tell him he was a fan of his work.
-Kgositsile later changed his pseudonym to Earl Sweatshirt and joined Tyler's rap group, Odd Future.
-Kgositsile said he's always liked elderly names, hence the name Earl.
-He was also a fan of the multi-instrumentalist James Pants, and decided to follow suit with the clothing theme and come up with the last name Sweatshirt.
+Kgositsile changed his pseudonym to Earl Sweatshirt and joined Tyler's rap group Odd Future.
+Kgositsile said he always liked elderly names, hence the name Earl.
+He is a fan of the multi-instrumentalist James Pants, and decided to follow suit with the clothing theme and come up with the last name Sweatshirt.

 His debut mixtape, Earl, was self-released on March 31, 2010, for free digital download on the Odd Future website.
 Most of the mixtape was produced by Tyler, the Creator.
 Earl was named the 24th-best album of 2010 by Complex.

-Despite positive reactions from both critics and fans, various sources indicated that Kgositsile had stopped making music with Odd Future.
+Despite positive reactions from critics, various sources indicated that Kgositsile had stopped making music with Odd Future.
 Posts from Tyler, the Creator's Twitter and Formspring accounts seemed to indicate that Kgositsile's mother would not grant permission to release any of her son's music.
-Kgositsile later expressed in an interview that his mother sent him to Samoa due to getting into trouble with friends.
+Kgositsile expressed in an interview that his mother sent him to Samoa due to getting into trouble with friends.
 Kgositsile attended Coral Reef Academy, a therapeutic retreat school for at-risk boys, located outside of the Samoan capital of Apia.
 At Coral Reef Academy, he worked to earn back privileges and the opportunity to return home.
 At the beginning of his enrollment, he was unable to use the bathroom unsupervised.
-While there, he read Manning Marable's biography on Malcolm X and Richard Fariña's counterculture fiction.
+While there, he read Manning Marable's biography Malcolm X: A Life of Reinvention about Malcolm X and Richard Fariña's counterculture fiction.
 He wrote rhymes, including most of his verse on "Oldie", his only contribution to Odd Future's studio album The OF Tape Vol. 2.
 Kgositsile was brought back from Samoa by Leila Steinberg, the first manager of Tupac Shakur, who still manages Earl's career today.

 His hiatus led to a movement known as "Free Earl", which stemmed from a post on Odd Future's Tumblr.
 Chants of the phrase would ensue at the group's shows, and would appear throughout several songs by both the collective and its individual members – leading to media coverage of the movement itself.